 The good news is that we have lots of alternatives to single-use polystyrene items that can prevent needless harm to the environment.

 CONNPIRG students continue to run campaigns to get their communities and campuses closer to our vision of zero waste.
 In spring of 2021, CONNPIRG launched our Zero Waste campaign in support of the Foam Free CT Bill, which would ban single-use polystyrene, also known as Styrofoam.
 With the Foam Free CT legislation, polystyrene containers, cups, and trays would be banned, and the use of plastic straws would be restricted to customers who specifically request them.

 CONNPIRG worked to pass the original Bottle Bill back in 1978 to reduce the litter caused by beer and soda containers.
 It was updated in 2009 to include water bottles, and today, 70% of containers covered under the Bottle Bill are recycled.
 CONNPIRG has also been instrumental in advocating to shut down Connecticut’s oldest and dirtiest power plants.

 In 2019, CONNPIRG passed a plastic bag ban in Connecticut after a successful campaign.
 The first phase of the ban went into effect in August of 2019 with a plastic bag fee, charging Connecticut customers ten cents per plastic bag.
-Single-use plastic bags will be fully banned in Connecticut beginning in June 2021.
+Single-use plastic bags are now fully banned in Connecticut as of June 2021.